antononcube/Raku-LLM-Functions/docs/Using-engineered-prompts.md

          'What is the method?',
          'Which metrics to show?',
          'What is the splitting ratio?',
-         'How to split the data?'
+         'How to split the data?',
+         'Are ROC metrics specified?'
         ];
 ```